 1. Short-Form Video Content Continues its Meteoric Rise

 While TikTok was once viewed as a platform for Gen Z to recreate their favorite dances, the rapid growth and potential of this app can no longer be ignored.
-TikTok’s short-form videos are perfect for the average attention span - which currently sits about 8 seconds The platform averages close to 1 billion monthly users and represents a key tactic in reaching younger markets.
+TikTok’s short-form videos are perfect for the average attention span - which currently sits about 8 seconds.
+The platform averaged close to 1 billion monthly users in 2022, growing to 1.4 billion in 2023, and represents a key tactic in reaching younger markets.
 55% of 18-24-year-olds use the app while research shows that its demographic range is only growing.

 Along with TikTok, imitation from competitors now gives brands even more options for promoting their short-form content.
 YouTube Shorts, Instagram Reels and Facebook Watch are just a few of the options to take advantage of.
 The multitude of options means short-form video content is great to be easily repurposed and distributed with little editing for different channels.

 Wondering where to start on your short-form content?
 Some options to get started include:

 - A behind-the-scenes look at your business